CATL and FlexGen Sign 10GWh Multi-Year Battery Energy Storage System Supply Agreement

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerKursverluste halten an: ATX knickt ein -- DAX tiefer -- Asiatische Indizes leichter - Kein Handel in Japan
+Börse aktuell - Live TickerKursverluste halten an: ATX und DAX sacken kräftig ab -- Dow Jones schwächer -- Asiatische Indizes schließen leichter - Kein Handel in Japan

-Der heimische Aktienmarkt gibt am Freitag kräftig nach und auch der deutsche Leitindex zeigt sich tiefer.
-Die wichtigsten Börsen in Asien müssen zum Wochenausklang Verluste hinnehmen.Die US-Börsen gaben am Donnerstag nach.
+Der heimische und der deutsche Aktienmarkt erleiden zum Wochenausklang weitere Verluste.
+Die US-Börsen müssen auch am letzten Handelstag der Woche erneut Verluste hinnehmen.
+Die wichtigsten Indizes in Fernost gaben am Freitag nach.